LuxDevHQ/Python-Writing-Clean-Code/README.md

 **[⬆ back to top](#table-of-contents)**

 ### **Use intention revealing names**
+---

 This rule enforces that programmers should make their code read like well written prose by naming parts <br>
 of their code perfectly.
-With such good naming, a programmer will never need to resort to comments or unneccesary <br> docstrings.
+With such good naming, a programmer will never need to resort to comments or unnecessary <br> doc strings.
 Below is a code snippet from a software system.
 Would you make sense of it without any explanation?

 **Bad: :angry: **